charles483/weather/README.md

 ## Contributing

-Contributions to the app are welcome!
+Contributions are welcome!
 To contribute, please fork the repository and submit a pull request with your changes.
 Ensure that your changes are tested and documented.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please reach out to charleschuru94@gmail.com.
+For any questions or feedback, please reach out to [charleschuru94@gmail.com](mailto:charleschuru94@gmail.com).

 Enjoy exploring the weather with our app!
 ```

-### Key Sections
-- **Overview**: Brief description of the app and its features.
-- **Installation**: Steps to set up the app locally.
-- **Usage**: Instructions on how to use different features of the app.
-- **Dependencies**: List of required Python packages.
-- **Contributing**: Guidelines for contributing to the project.
-- **License**: Information about the licensing of the project.
-- **Contact**: Contact information for further inquiries.